paramraghavan/graphDB/learnByExample-I.md

 ## iterate()? - g.addV('airport').property('code', 'LAX').property('name', 'Los Angeles International Airport').iterate()
 Using iterate() is particularly important in scenarios where the result of the traversal is not of interest, but the side effects (like adding or modifying elements in the graph) are.

-- In Gremlin, the iterate() step is used at the end of a traversal to force the execution of the traversal.
-Gremlin traversals are lazy, meaning they are not executed until you explicitly request the results or iterate over them.
+- In Gremlin, the iterate() step is used at the end of a traversal to force the execution of the traversal. **Gremlin traversals are lazy**, meaning they are not executed until you explicitly request the results or iterate over them.
 This design is beneficial for building up complex traversals without incurring the cost of execution until absolutely necessary.
 - When you use addV() or other mutating steps like addE(), property(), etc., they only prepare the traversal but do not actually commit the changes to the graph.
 The iterate() step is used to finalize and execute these traversals, causing the mutations to be applied to the graph.
 - addV('airport'): Prepares to add a vertex with the label 'airport'.
 - property('code', 'LAX'), property('name', 'Los Angeles International Airport'): Adds properties to the new vertex.